 At Blue Sage, we offer patient capital and flexible investment structures.
-We can provide both equity and coupon-bearing securities, and we are willing to take either minority or control positions.
-We aim to invest $10 million to $20 million over the life of an investment.
+While we focus on control buyouts and recapitalizations, we have the flexibility to offer solutions across the capital stack.
+We aim to invest $20 million to $40 million over the life of an investment.
 We have the ability, through limited partners and other co-investment partners, to assemble substantially more capital, should the circumstances warrant.

 We believe it takes time to add value.
 Our average hold period is between five and eight years.

 Most important to us is the way we interact with our partners.